Sign In or Create Account

 How Rare is Platinum?

-Platinum is much rarer than both Gold and Silver, so rare, in fact, that all of the Platinum ever mined could potentially fit into your
+Platinum is much rarer than gold and silver.
+In fact, all of the platinum ever mined could fit into your home.

 I’ve Bought All This Bullion: Now What?